kerimoff/workflows-nextflow/_episodes/05-processes-part2.md

 **Note:** There are some caveats on glob pattern behaviour:

 * Input files are not included in the list of possible matches.
+* There is no information about the order of the matching files in the output channel.
 * Glob pattern matches against both files and directories path.
 * When a two stars pattern `**` is used to recurse through subdirectories, only file paths are matched i.e. directories are not included in the result list.